AngleZero/Quadlcat/README.md

 # Quadlcat (in development)

+> This is more of a personal project, PRs probably won't be accepted :|

 Quadlcat is a 2D web game editor.
 Make your own pixel art-style games right in your browser and share them just like you would do in Scratch, for example.